 Facing the new frontiers of big data, programming skills to manipulate, analyze, and visualize data will be necessary for many ecologists.
-Moreover, most environmental graduate students are required to write their own code as part of their research (Mislan, Heer, & White, 2016, p.
+Moreover, most environmental science graduate students are required to write their own code as part of their research (Mislan, Heer, & White, 2016, p.
 1), with the use of R as the “primary tool reported in data analysis increasing from 11.4% in 2008 to 58% in 2017” (Lai, Lortie, Muenchen, Yang, & Ma, 2019, p.
 1).
-However, in a survey of a seminar course for graduate students in ecology, across 11 American universities, Andelman and colleges (2004) found that “ninety-three percent of students did not have skills in the scripted programming languages (e.g. SAS or MATLAB) that are needed for the integration of large datasets” (p.
-244) and that one of the greatest limitations students experienced was related to data concatenation, manipulation, and analysis.
+However, in a survey of a seminar course for graduate students in ecology, across 11 American universities, Andelman and colleagues (2004) found that “ninety-three percent of students did not have skills in the scripted programming languages (e.g., SAS or MATLAB) that are needed for the integration of large datasets” (p.
+244), and that one of the greatest limitations students experienced was related to data concatenation, manipulation, and analysis.
 Furthermore, in a recent survey of graduate students in the environmental sciences, “74% of students reported they had not completed any coursework related to the management and analysis of complex data” and only 56% of students “claimed a basic skill level in statistical applications, including R” (Hernandez, Mayernik, Murphy-Mariscal, & Allen, 2012, p.
 1069).